mngdi/Go-Streaminger/README.md

-# Clone
+# Go Streaminger
-Clone using html, css and bootstrap 5
+Clone using html, css and javascript
-Vulkar AUto player by Gideon Adegbite
+Go Streaminger by Gideon Adegbite
-© Copyright 2023 Clone.
+© Copyright 2023 Go Streaminger.
 All rights reserved